Joseph Fielding Smith

 Joseph Fielding Smith Jr. (July 19, 1876 – July 2, 1972) was an American religious leader and writer who served as the tenth president of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1970 until his death in 1972.
-He was the son of former church president Joseph F. Smith and the great-nephew of Church founder Joseph Smith.
+He was the son of former church president Joseph F. Smith and the great-nephew of church founder Joseph Smith.

 Smith was named to the Quorum of the Twelve Apostles in 1910, when his father was the church's president.
-When Smith became president of the Church, he was 93 years and 6 months old; he began his presidential term at an older age than any other president in church history.
+When Smith became president of the church, he was 93 years and 6 months old; he began his presidential term at an older age than any other president in church history.
 Smith's tenure as President of the Quorum of the Twelve Apostles from 1951 to 1970 is the third-longest in church history; he served in that capacity during the entire presidency of David O. McKay.

-Smith spent some of his years among the Twelve Apostles as the Church Historian and Recorder.
+Smith spent some of his years as an apostle as the Church Historian and Recorder.
 He was a religious scholar and a prolific writer.
 Many of his works are used as references for church members.
 Doctrinally, Smith was known for rigid orthodoxy and as an arch-conservative in his views on evolution and race, although it has been said that age had softened him and as a result he put up less resistance to reforms by the time he had become president.